waveform-linesLeveraging MCP

 • Suggestions for additional features or improvements

-Contributions and pull requests to are always welcome!
+Contributions and pull requests to the core repositoryarrow-up-right are always welcome!